000-KunalPal/sidekick/README.md

 SideKick AI is an open-source, AI-native full-stack application builder that turns text prompts into fully functional web apps — from frontend to backend, database, auth, and even deployment-ready sandboxes.

-> This project serves as a learning and experimentation playground for building an AI app-generation engine — inspired by tools like Lovable.dev, V0.dev, and Bolt.ai.
+> This project serves as a learning and experimentation playground for building an AI app-generation engine — inspired by tools like lovable.dev, v0.dev, and bolt.new.
 It is an ongoing prototype that will shape the foundation for a production-grade app in the future.

 ## ✨ Key Features